dipuk0506/SpinalNet/MNIST/readme.md

-This folder contains four scripts, training different NNs on different MNIST datasets.
+This folder contains scripts for training different NNs on different MNIST datasets.
 As it is training from the scratch, accuracies are not that high.
 There is a demonstration of receiving high accuracy through transfer learning at the Jupyter Notebooks folder.